IBM/qradar-monitor-device-events/README.md

   ```
      mvn clean package
   ```
-* The war file is generated in the target directory - `WatsonIoTQRadarIntegration-1.0.war`.
+* The war file is generated in the target directory - `WatsonIoTQRadarIntegration.war`.

-* Rename the war file to `WatsonIoTQRadarIntegration.war`.
-> Note: The war file name is part of the context which is hardcoded in the html files.
-Hence this renaming is important for the code to work.

 * Deploy the war file into Apache Tomcat container.